-No one is denying the impending log-jam of breeding sheep is causing great concern and its no surprise to hear that many producers have decided to "sit tight" and not venture into the marketplace for replacement stock this autumn.
+The impending log-jam of breeding sheep is causing great concern and many producers will “sit tight” away from the marketplace for replacement stock this autumn.

-But despite the marketing and movement difficulties imposed by foot-and-mouth, auctioneers are managing to strike some private deals for shearling ewes that would traditionally have been booked into the mid-summer sheep fairs.
+But despite marketing and movement difficulties imposed by foot-and-mouth, auctioneers are striking private deals for shearling ewes that would traditionally have been booked into the mid-summer sheep fairs.

-Co-ordinating private sales is not easy, admit midlands and southern-based auctioneers, but providing farmers can be specific on the type of sheep required and the price they are prepared to pay, most feel they can match buyers and sellers, organise flock inspections, and complete the transaction.
+Co-ordinating private sales is not easy, admit the auctioneers, but providing farmers can be specific on their requirements, most feel they can match buyers and sellers, organise flock inspections, and complete the transaction.

-Brian Pile of Northampton Auction Mart – auctioneers for Bicester Sheep Fair – has 32,000 sheep on his private sales register, 20,000 of which are shearlings.
+Brian Pile of Northampton Auction Mart has 32,000 sheep on his private sales register, 20,000 of which are shearlings.